 Japan corporate bank accounts in 2023

-Since 2003, Healy Consultants Group PLC helps multi-national Clients open multi-currency corporate bank accounts in Japan for both local and overseas companies.
+Since 2003, Healy Consultants Group helps multi-national Clients open multi-currency corporate bank accounts in Japan for both local and overseas companies.

 Without bank signatory travel, our Asia team will project manage the multi-currency corporate bank account opening process, including preparing a quality business plan for our Client’s business.